-Depression (major depressive disorder or clinical depression) is a common but serious mood disorder.
-It causes severe symptoms that affect how you feel, think, and handle daily activities, such as sleeping, eating, or working.
-To be diagnosed with depression, the symptoms must be present for at least two weeks.
+Depression (also known as major depression, major depressive disorder, or clinical depression) is a common but serious mood disorder.
+It causes severe symptoms that affect how a person feels, thinks, and handles daily activities, such as sleeping, eating, or working.

 - Persistent sad, anxious, or “empty” mood

-- Feelings of hopelessness, or pessimism
+- Feelings of hopelessness or pessimism

 - Feelings of guilt, worthlessness, or helplessness